timothyas/rc-gfd/README.md

 ## Last minute writing stuff

 - title...
+- Could consider lots of "surrogate" -> "emulation"... for no substantive reason at all other than its in the title...
 - how to discuss optimization for both appendix and main results?
 - table with optimal hyperparameters and ESN configurations... or just cite the repo?
 Note also for GoM and L96
 - need to make a table showing parallelization integers used in the study